BrandonJohnGrenier/rora/README.md

 ### Creating an array of all starting hands

+Given a deck of 52 cards, choosing any two card yields 1326 distinct 2 card combinations

-    # Returns an array of all 1324 starting hands.
+    # Returns an array of all 1326 starting hands.
     all = StartingHand.all_starting_hands